Photo from Unsplash

 The Lamb of God

-This was the first gospel sermon, and it is a model for all preachers and teachers.
-The preacher pointed his own followers away from himself to Christ.
-This same beautiful unselfishness appears in all John’s course.
-He was only a voice, announcing the coming of a King.
-He was not that Light, but only one bearing witness of that Light.
-With throngs following him, the moment Jesus came, John asked the throngs to leave him and go after Jesus.
-His whole ministry was simply a pointing of people to Christ.
+This was the first gospel sermon, and it serves as a model for all preachers and teachers.
+John pointed his followers away from himself and toward Christ.
+His selflessness is evident throughout his ministry.
+He was just a voice announcing the coming of a King.
+John was not the Light but a witness to the Light.
+Even with crowds flocking to him, as soon as Jesus appeared, John directed them away from himself and toward Jesus.
+His entire ministry was focused on pointing people to Christ.

-This is what all Christian workers should do; they should preach and teach Christ, not themselves.
-They should not seek to win attention to themselves, but to get all to see Christ and to love Him.
-Like John, they should be willing to decrease that Christ might increase; they should be satisfied to fade away like the morning star in the brightness of the sun’s rising.
+This is the role of all Christian workers—to preach and teach Christ, not themselves.
+They should not seek attention or praise for themselves but aim to direct others to see and love Christ.
+Like John, they should be willing to decrease so that Christ may increase.
+They should be content to fade away like the morning star as the sun of Christ’s glory rises.

-Not only did He take our sin upon Himself; He bore it away into eternal forgetfulness, to be remembered no more forever.
-Now all who come to Him are safe forever from condemnation.
-Long ago their sins were laid on the atoning Lamb, and they will never have to be borne a second time.
-“There is therefore now no condemnation to them that are in Christ Jesus.”
+Not only did Jesus take our sin upon Himself, but He also bore it away, into eternal forgetfulness, never to be remembered again.
+Those who come to Him are safe from condemnation forever.
+Their sins were laid on the Lamb, and they will never have to bear them again.
+“There is therefore now no condemnation to those who are in Christ Jesus.”